-What should I do about "blind pimples," or breakouts that haven't surfaced, and are still under the skin (aka blind pimples)?
+What should I do about breakouts that haven't surfaced, and are still under the skin (aka blind pimples)?

 - We know it’s tempting...but avoid picking or touching the breakout.
 This will introduce inflammatory bacteria and prolong the healing process

 - Use an ice roller nightly on the area to decrease inflammation.
 Or, wrap an ice cube in a clean cloth and apply light pressure 1-minute-on, 1-minute-off.

 - Apply a pimple patch with micropoints that will encourage the blind pimple to come to a head.

 How can I fade my Post-Inflammatory Hyperpigmentation – aka the scarring left from breakouts?

 - Incorporate a brightening ingredient into your routine, like vitamin C, azelaic acid, or niacinamide.

 - Try LED light therapy at your next facial to soothe inflammation

 - Wear sunscreen every single day so that the actives in your brightening products can actually get their job done without being inhibited by further damage.

 Is there a way to heal and prevent the painful hormonal/cystic acne around my mouth/jawline?